-"I am running for State House because I want to make a difference in the lives of people in the Third District of Pickens County.
+"I am ran for the State House in 2020 because I want to make a difference in the lives of people in the Third District of Pickens County.
 I have lived in this community since 2001 and call it home.
 I have been blessed to live here, and now it is time for me to give back.
 I want to go to Columbia to ensure that the people of this great community are represented."

 I will continue to support recent efforts by the South Carolina Legislature to modernize our education system and to provide for appropriate wages for teachers and support personnel.
 Necessary steps must be taken to stem the tide whereby college students are not attracted to the teaching profession.
 I also believe that mental health professionals should be placed in each school to serve as an additional resource for both the students and school personnel.
 I will work to build on recent actions by the Legislature and strive to find additional measures that can be taken to make South Carolina’s education a model for all.